koliseoapi/help/content/events/ticket-types.md

 3. Change the value of the **Fee paid by** radio button from "the organizer" to "the ticket buyer".

 <aside class="note">
-Free tickets are exempt from this service fee, but events with free tickets typically show a high no-show rate (30-60% is common).
+Free tickets are exempt from this service fee, but events with free tickets typically show a high no-show rate (30-60% is typical).
 Consider assigning a symbolic price of €3-5 to reduce the no-show rate.
 </aside>

 ## What's next